 As well as our day to day work assessing listing and inventory proposals and maintaining the Dictionary of Scottish Architects

-- Completing our nationwide review of public sporting buildings and writing a celebratory publication about Scotland’s sporting heritage ready for launch in time for the Commonwealth Games in 2014
+- The completion of our nationwide review of public sporting buildings and the publication of a celebratory book about Scotland’s sporting heritage.
+This will be ready for launch in time for the Commonwealth Games in the summer of 2014.

-- Beginning a major new project with Scottish Canals to review all their canal structures across Scotland.
-This will help shape Scottish Canals heritage strategy and ensure that the best of our canal heritage is recognised through designation.
-We will be reviewing existing listed structures and assessing possible new additions to the list.
+- The continuation of a major project with Scottish Canals to review all of their estate across Scotland.
+The results will help shape Scottish Canals heritage strategy and ensure that the best of their canal heritage is recognised through designation.
+We are reviewing existing listed structures and assessing possible new additions to the list.

-- Continuing our programme of reviewing buildings which are both scheduled monuments and listed buildings.
-Some buildings have both designations and we are working with our colleagues in Scheduling, Marine and Battlefields Team to remove this overlap wherever possible.
+- The continuation of an important programme to review buildings which are both scheduled monuments and listed buildings.
+Some buildings have both designations and we are working with our colleagues in the Scheduling, Marine and Battlefields Team to remove this overlap wherever possible.

 to ensure that it remains fit for purpose.

 Having completed a very useful consultation exercise with key stakeholders, we are also looking forward to the launch of the brand new ‘listed building record’.
 This is essentially a radical overhaul of the list description.
 We are taking forward the stakeholders' comments in developing a final version.
 The new record will have a more eye-catching design and will have the facility to include photographs and a general location map.We are analysing the results of two online user surveys

 In the late summer and autumn of 2013 we launched two online questionnaires on the Dictionary of Scottish Architects and the Inventory of Gardens and Designed Landscapes.

 We were delighted to receive positive feedback and to learn more about who uses these resources and why.
 Thank you to everyone who participated in both our online surveys.